yuanhongjian/Python_cases/README.md

 #### 6. Real Name Survey
 This is a system to make a real-name survey, including record the answer and name of the surveyee.

+#### 7. Send simple email
+This system can send simple email, like a few words.